 Exercise and Activity

-Fennecs are quick, agile and active animals that require a lot of exercise.
-Given time and patience, fennecs can be trained to walk outdoors on leash.
+Fennecs are quick, agile, and active animals that require a lot of exercises.
+Given time and patience, fennecs can be trained to walk outdoors on a leash.

 Vigilant supervision is required when allowing your fennec to run freely.